 The story begins in 10 BC with Claudius’ birth, during the reign of Augustus who became emperor after Julius Caesar was assassinated in 44 BC.
 The story ends with Caligula’s assassination in 41 AD and Claudius accession as emperor.

 SPOILER ALERT: This review contains some minor spoilers, mostly events that are recorded in history.

 Wait, what?
-Did you know Julius Caesar was not a Roman Emporer?
+Did you know Julius Caesar was not a Roman Emperor?
 I didn’t.
 He was dictator of the Republic.
 After Julius Caesar was assassinated Augustus’ reign marked the end of the Roman Republic and the beginning of the Imperial era.
-Weren’t expecting history were you?
+Weren’t expecting history, were you?
 Sorry, this book is history.

 Claudius is raised in and around the imperial palace as he is the grandson of Augustus’ wife, Livia, from a previous marriage.
 He is not much of a physical specimen in the proud family.
 He stammers, is deaf in one ear, limps, has a nervous tick and is sickly.
 His family, mother included, call him Claudius the Idiot, or That Claudius, or Claudius the Stammerer, or Clau-Clau-Claudius, or Poor Uncle Claudius.
 That last one came from his nephew Caligula…he’s a peach.

 Augustus is kinder than most, and Claudius says of him

 I could never find it in my heart to hate Augustus as I came to hate my grandmother, for his dislike of me was without malice and he did what he could to master it…